The Carrie Post King’s Daughters Home for Women opened on Oct. 7, 1895 with five women already in residence, room for four more, and a cow.

 In addition to the residents’ rent payments, home operations and maintenance were financed by assessments on the circles, sustained fundraising (Progress Circle’s silent auction, luncheon and style show was “a must on the fall social calendar of hundreds of women in Springfield,” Dickerman wrote in the Illinois State Journal in 1971), and an endowment fund that amounted to an estimated $4 million in 1993.

-The endowment was built by donations, the residents’ advance fees, and many bequests over the years – in 1973 alone, the endowment was bolstered by a $100,000 bequest from Marjorie Merriweather Post, another $99,000 from a trust created by Willis and Mary Spaulding, and $400,000 remaining from a trust originally established by A.L.
+Lawyer, judge and investor George Judd (1828-1904), a member of the homes advisory board, founded the King’s Daughters’ endowment fund, one of the first in Springfield, with a $1,000 contribution in 1895.
+It continued to grow with the help of donations, residents’ advance fees, and many bequests over the years – in 1973 alone, the endowment was bolstered by a $100,000 bequest from Marjorie Merriweather Post, another $99,000 from a trust created by Willis and Mary Spaulding, and $400,000 remaining from a trust originally established by A.L.
 Converse.

 Mary Hardtner Blackstock (1868-1954), King’s Daughters president for eight years, left the organization the mineral rights to property she and her husband had owned in Barber County, Kansas.
 An oil company began drilling on the land in 2012, and the group received its first royalty check in 2014, 60 years after Blackstock’s death.

 The home, however, ultimately became too expensive to keep open.
 Home maintenance and, especially, nursing home costs for ailing former residents were rapidly depleting the endowment.
 A 2017 history of the organization explained the decision to close the home.